 Winasis and Yuyetta [11] stated that executives have an important role in making decisions, including taxation.
 Women and men will have different views because of the different traits that have been attached to them.
 The presence of female executives is expected to increase the variety of thoughts related to tax avoidance so that they can minimize the company's tax burden.
-Winasis and Yuyetta [11] has proven that gender diversification in the company, the greater the opportunity level for tax avoidance.
+Winasis and Yuyetta [11] has proven that gender diversity has a positive effect on tax avoidance.
+The greater the gender diversification in the company, the greater the opportunity level for tax avoidance.